KomodoHQ/komododigital.co.uk-frontend/src/content/index/client_portfolio.md

 date: '2018-09-22'
 ---

 We're proud to deliver great results for brilliant organisations.
-Each client challenge propels us to develop skills, acquire knowledge and build the experience that pushes us forward and makes us a better team.
+Each client engagement pushes us to develop skills, acquire knowledge and expands our experience, ready for the next challenge.
+Here are just a few that we have worked with.